 Fixed costs are output-independent, and the dollar amount incurred remains around a certain level regardless of changes in production volume.

 Fixed costs are not linked to production output, so these costs neither increase nor decrease at different production volumes.

-A company’s costs that are categorized as “fixed” are incurred periodically, so there is a set schedule and dollar amount attributable to each cost.
+A company’s costs classified as “fixed” are incurred periodically, so there is a set schedule and dollar amount attributable to each cost.

 Whether the demand for a particular company’s products/services (and production volume) is above or below management expectations, these types of costs remain the same.